 Instructions

-- Gather all the ingredients and measure everything ahead of time.
-I strongly encourage you to use a kitchen scale to measure my flours.
-Prepare one square of parchment paper for each donut you‘re making.
-Each square should measure 4 inches x 4 inches (10 x 10 cm).
-For this recipe, I DO NOT double/triple the recipe.
+- Gather and measure all the ingredients.
+I strongly encourage you to use a kitchen scale to weigh the flours.
+Prepare 24 squares of parchment paper measuring 4 x 4 inches (10 x 10 cm).
+I DO NOT double or triple this recipe.
 Make in batches, if needed.

 - Melt 6 Tbsp unsalted butter in the microwave or in a saucepan on the stove and let it cool slightly.
 Crack 2 large eggs (50 g each w/o shell) in a bowl and beat them with a whisk.
 Set aside.

-- In the bowl of a stand mixer (or a large mixing bowl), combine 1 cup whole milk (110ºF or 43ºC–slightly warmer than body temperature) and 1 tsp instant yeast.
+- Combine 1 cup whole milk (110ºF or 43ºC—slightly warmer than body temperature) and 1 tsp instant yeast in the bowl of a stand mixer (or large mixing bowl).
 Then, take ½ tsp sugar from the ¼ cup granulated sugar you measured earlier and add it to the milk and yeast.
 Whisk the mixture well.
 Set aside for 5–10 minutes.
-Note: If you wonder why I hydrated the instant yeast (even though it’s not active dry yeast), please read the post.
+Note: If you wonder why I hydrated the instant yeast, please read the post.

-- Set the stand mixer with a flat beater attachment.
-Add the rest of the sugar and beaten egg to the milk mixture.
+- Fit the stand mixer with a flat beater attachment.
+Add the rest of the sugar and the beaten egg to the milk mixture.

-- Beat on low speed (Speed 2 on my KitchenAid Professional HD stand mixer) for 1 minute until combined (or, stir with a wooden spoon).
+- Stir on low speed (Speed 2 on my KitchenAid Professional HD stand mixer) for 1 minute to combine.
+You could also stir it with a wooden spoon.

-- Add roughly 2 cups of the flour mixture and beat on low speed (Speed 2) until well combined.
+- Add roughly 2 cups of the flour mixture and stir on low speed (Speed 2) until well combined.

-- With the stand mixer running on low speed (Speed 2), add ½ tsp Diamond Crystal kosher salt and the remaining flour mixture, one scoop at a time.
-Set aside the mixing bowl that the flour mixture was in for the next step (you‘ll put the dough in it).
-Meanwhile, you‘ll notice that the dough mixture has thickened.
+- Keep the stand mixer running on low speed and add ½ tsp Diamond Crystal kosher salt and the remaining flour mixture, one scoop at a time.
+The dough mixture will thicken.
+Set aside the mixing bowl that the flour was in for the next step (you‘ll put the dough in it).

 To Knead the Dough

-- Now, increase to medium-high speed (Speed 6) and knead the dough for 3–4 minutes, or until smooth and elastic.
-Note that this is a sticky dough, so do not add additional flour.
-Tip: Kneading develops the structure of the dough by folding and stretching the strands of gluten.
-Hand Kneading: Because of the wet nature of this dough, it’s hard to knead the dough by hand.
-You can add 1–2 tablespoons of flour if it’s too wet to handle, but do not add any more flour than that.
-Knead by hand for 5–6 minutes.
+- Now, knead the dough at medium-high speed (Speed 6) for 3–4 minutes, or until smooth and elastic.
+This is a wet and sticky dough, so do not add more flour.
+Tip: Kneading develops the structure of the dough by folding and stretching the gluten strands.
+Hand Kneading: Knead by hand for 5–6 minutes.
+It’s hard to knead this wet dough by hand.
+You can add 1–2 tablespoons of flour if it’s too wet to handle, but do not add any more than that.

-- While the dough is kneading in the mixer, add a little oil to the large mixing bowl that held the flour mixture and grease it with a paper towel.
+- While the mixer is kneading the dough, add a little oil to the large mixing bowl that held the flour mixture and grease it with a paper towel.

-- Stop the mixer after 3 or 4 minutes or when the dough is smooth.
-The dough should be sticky and stretchy when you remove the flat beater from the mixer.
+- Stop the mixer after 3–4 minutes or when the dough is smooth.
+It should be sticky and stretchy when you remove the flat beater from the mixer.

-- Using a dough scraper, scrape down the dough from the sides of the stand mixer bowl.
-Collect the dough into one big mass, then gently scrape it into the greased bowl.
-The key here is to make sure the surface of the dough is mostly smooth (so that it will rise well).
+- Scrape down the dough from the sides of the bowl with a dough scraper or pastry card.
+Collect it into one big mass, then gently transfer it to the greased bowl.
+The key is to make a smooth surface on the dough so that it rises well.
 Loosely cover the bowl with plastic wrap (or a clean shower cap) and place it in a warm environment to rise until doubled, about 70–80 minutes.
 I use the Proof setting of my oven at 100ºF (38ºC).
-I place a bowl of warm/hot water inside the oven, but away from the dough, to keep the oven environment moist.
+I place a bowl of warm/hot water inside the oven, but away from the dough, to keep the environment moist.
 Tip: Make sure the proof temperature is not too high.
 If the dough gets too warm, it will ferment too quickly (or overferment) and impair the flavor.

-- After 70–80 minutes, pour 4 cups safflower oil into the Dutch oven or heavy-bottomed pot (see Notes for the amount of oil to use).
-If you have a thermometer, set it up.
-I used ThermoWork’s ChefAlarm.
-A clip attaches the probe to the side of the Dutch oven, holding it securely in place and keeping it from flopping around.
-Set the alarm on your thermometer to a low of 325ºF (168ºC) and a high of 350ºF (177ºC).
+- After 70–80 minutes, pour 4 cups safflower oil into a Dutch oven or heavy-bottomed pot (see Notes for how much oil to use).
+Set up a cooking thermometer, if you have one.
+Set the alarm to a low of 325ºF (168ºC) and a high of 350ºF (177ºC).
+Tip: I use ThermoWork’s ChefAlarm.
+A clip attaches the probe to the side of the Dutch oven, holding it securely in place.

 - In a medium bowl, combine 2 cups confectioners’ sugar, ¼ cup whole milk, and ½ tsp pure vanilla extract.
-Whisk it really well to make sure there are no lumps of confectioners’ sugar.
+Whisk it really well until there are no lumps of powdered sugar.
 Keep the matcha powder to the side for now.

-- The image below shows that the dough has doubled in size after 75 minutes of proofing.
+- The image shows that the dough has doubled in size after 75 minutes of proofing.

 - Prepare 1–2 Tbsp of all-purpose flour and put it at the corner of your work surface.
 Lightly flour the work surface and your hands.

-- Using the dough scraper, remove the dough from the bowl and transfer it to the lightly floured surface.
-Sprinkle some flour on top of the dough and press the dough down with your hands to release any air bubbles.
+- Transfer the dough with the dough scraper to the lightly floured surface.
+Sprinkle some flour on top of the dough and press it down with your hands to release any air bubbles.

 - Use the dough scraper to form the dough into a rough log shape.
 Cut the log into two equal pieces.